rpgp/rpgp/docs/FAQ.md

 ## FAQs

-### Is rPGP adding support for Post Quantum Cryptography (PQC)?
+### Does rPGP support Post Quantum Cryptography (PQC)?

-Yes, rPGP implements the IETF draft [Post-Quantum Cryptography in OpenPGP](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/), gated behind the feature `draft-pqc`.
+Yes, rPGP implements RFC 9980 [Post-Quantum Cryptography in OpenPGP](https://www.rfc-editor.org/info/rfc9980/), gated behind the feature `pqc`.

-NOTE: draft-ietf-openpgp-pqc is not finalized, the format should NOT be used in production yet!
-This feature is currently only intended for testing purposes.

 ### What other standards are you considering for implementation?